my1795/netflix-conductor-sample/README.md

  ![img.png](pizzaorderdiagram.png)
 ![img.png](pizzadeliverdiagram.png)

 pizza_order takes an input as pizzaName then waits for notify_restaurant_event to notify restaurant to preapre pizza.
-If the event is handled by pushing the event to event endpoint it starts another workflow by event definition
-.
-The other workflow triggered by is pizza_prepare. pizza_prepare workflow waits for an event from restaurant client to complete its duty.
-The event is pizza_ready_event and this event completes a WAIT task in the first workflow.
+If the event is handled by pushing the event to event endpoint it starts another workflow by event definition.The other workflow triggered by is pizza_prepare. pizza_prepare workflow waits for an event from restaurant client to complete its duty.The event is pizza_ready_event and this event completes a WAIT task in the first workflow.
 Finally a SIMPLE task in pizza_order continues to execute to assign the order to the courier.

 STEPS: